Drawing Materials

 Graphite Pencils…our usual starting point

 For most beginners, graphite pencils are the perfect place to start.
-You don’t need a full set, in fact, buying individual pencils is often more cost effective - large sets frequently include grades you may rarely use
+You don’t need a full set, in fact, buying individual pencils is often more cost effective, as large sets frequently include grades you rarely use.

 A simple starter selection: